 - Cause: This error will also occur even if you are signed into the browser with the correct account, but in the Teams client you are currently switched into another tenant that you are a guest.

-- Resolution 1: Within Teams, make sure the drop-down menu in the upper right is set to your own domain (home tenant) and then try clicking the Meeting Options button again.
+- Fix 1: Within Teams, make sure the drop-down menu in the upper right is set to your own domain (home tenant) and then try clicking the Meeting Options button again.

-- Resolution 2: Open the Meeting Options URL in a different browser.
+- Fix 2: Open the Meeting Options URL in a different browser.

 - Fix 3: Clear your browser cache.

 So that’s how I join Microsoft teams meetings.